jadecobra/python_tdd_exercises/INDENTATION_ERROR.md

         pass
     ```

-## How to solve the IndentationError in Classes with Methods
+## Solve the IndentationError in Classes with Methods

 ### <span style="color:red">**RED**</span>: make it fail